 MOST READ

-Campaigners fighting for the future of Stratford Park Lido have welcomed Stroud District Council’s decision to bring forward an extraordinary meeting to consider an urgent repair and maintenance plan aimed at reopening the historic facility to swimmers this summer.
+Campaigners fighting for the future of Stratford Park Lido have challenged Stroud District Council to act with greater urgency, in the light of the announcement of an additional meeting to discuss the repair and maintenance plan needed to reopen the facility to swimmers this summer.

 “We recognise and appreciate the efforts of council officers, members of the Lido Working Group, town councillors, and community representatives who have continued working towards a practical reopening plan,” a spokesperson said.